-In November 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
+In November 2016, FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 The amendments apply to all entities that have restricted cash or restricted cash equivalents and are required to present a statement of cash flows.
 The amendments address diversity in practice that exists in the classification and presentation of changes in restricted cash on the statement of cash flows.